Tukeke/alexherbo2.github.io/src/README.md

 ======================

 Hi I’m Alex.
-I’m programmer.
+I’m a programmer from Eaubonne, France.
-I really like Husky :), CHRISTMAS, horror movies and anything sparkly.
+I really like huskies, CHRISTMAS, horror movies and anything sparkly.
 If you want to get in touch with me, [email](mailto:alexherbo2@gmail.com) is best.

 — I’m also on